 Though there’s no disputing the beauty of the beach, locals also love spending time on the other side of the Intracoastal Waterway in Downtown Miami and Brickell, whose glittering skyscrapers and sprawling waterfront hide all sorts of treasures.

 At a repurposed old firehouse in Brickell, you’ll find Latin fusion hot spot Dolores But You Can Call Me Lolita.
-Head to the lushly landscaped and plushly appointed rooftop, where the frozen sangria pairs perfectly with a beautiful fall Miami night.
+Head to the lushly landscaped and plushly appointed rooftop, where the frozen sangria pairs perfectly with a Miami night.

 The nearby Shops at Mary Brickell Village are a boutique-hunter’s dream, where some of the tropi-chic finds are total steals (see: the multi-hued maxi dresses and flouncy floral skirts at Atikshop).

 Get your art fix at a sustainable design masterpiece: the Perez Art Museum Miami, where you'll find—among other installations—Liliana Porter’s "El hombre con el Hacha y Otras Situaciones Breves," proclaimed one of the nation’s can’t-miss museum shows by Artnet.
 And for arresting visuals of a different kind, check out the views of Biscayne Bay from the terrace of the museum’s restaurant, Verde.